HomeMy WebLinkAboutMINUTES Town Board 2025-03-25Town ofEstes Park, Larimer County, Colorado, March 25, 2025

 1. BASE FUNDING REPORT - ECONOMIC DEVELOPMENT & WORKFORCE

-COUNCIL fEDWC).
+COUNCIL (EDWC).
 Director DePasquale/Estes Park Chamber of Commerce

-President and Christina KraWEDWC Chair provided a presentation to review the
+President and Christina Kraft/EDWC Chair provided a presentation to review the

 council, the importance of economic development, and the highlights for 2024 and